 Delete WordPress plugins correctly - Web files

-There is not much you can do wrong when deleting the plugin from the web directory.
+You can't do much wrong when deleting the plugin from the web directory.
 You have to delete the Plugin deactivate it under Plugins/Manage and delete it in the next step.

-Only that Plugin You can make a mistake here yourself, because some plugins only delete themselves in the web folder and not in the database.
-If you don't use that many plugins and in particular don't try out plugins that are geared towards the same function in order to find the best one, you probably won't have a problem here if you don't do anything else.
-However, if you often feel the need to test plugins or spice up your websites with plugins, you should do so.
-Plugin also delete from the database.
+Only that Plugin itself can make a mistake here, because some plugins delete themselves here only in the web folder and not in the database.
+If you do not use so many plugins and in particular do not try plugins that are aimed at the same function to find the best, you probably have no problem here if you do nothing else.
+However, if you often feel the need to test plugins or to spice up your websites with plugins, you should check the Plugin also delete from the database.

 Delete WordPress plugins correctly - Database